luisjesuspellicer/JajaTweets/README.md

-  export TWITTER_CONSUMER_KEY="[Your Twitter app consumer key]" export TWITTER_CONSUMER_SECRET="[Your Twitter app consumer secret]" export CURRENT_DOMAIN="[Domain where the app is going to be executed, ex: http://localhost:3000]" export CURRENT_PORT="[Port where the app is going to be listening, ex: 80]"
+  export TWITTER_CONSUMER_KEY="[Your Twitter app consumer key]" export TWITTER_CONSUMER_SECRET="[Your Twitter app consumer secret]" export CURRENT_DOMAIN="[Domain where the app is going to be executed, ex: http://localhost:3000]" export PORT="[Port where the app is going to be listening, ex: 80]"
   ```

 3. Run "npm test" to test the application backend (or execute the script "test.sh").